dgrisafe/rookie-researcher/Git and GitHub.md

 Great work so far!

+### Git Ignore

+`.gitignore` is a hidden file that tells Git to ignore specific files from being committed.

+I use this standard [`.gitignore` file](https://github.com/dgrisafe/rookie-researcher/blob/main/.gitignore) to prevent myself from uploading sensitive reports or data to Git.

 ### Viewing *Commit* History

 This step is just for understanding; there's no code to type for a moment.